lalaithan/coder-story/README.md

 2. In your forked version of the project, click the "README.md" file
 3. Click the tiny little pencil icon at the top right of the file displayed
 4. Add a new paragraph to continue the existing story
+5. Click the "New pull request" button on your forked version of the project
+6.

 # Coder Story: